eronepius/myportfolio/README.md

-# myportfolio
+# Anton Erone Pius' Portfolio
-This is my prefessional portfolio based in serverless and react
+This is my professional portfolio.
+I have designed it using AWS Serverless and React.